chiefenne/Garage/README.md

 A web server (server.py) based on Bottle (www.bottlepy.org) runs on the RPi.

-A web site (index.html) can be launched to offer two buttons ("Garden Gate", "Car Gate") which interact with the server.
+A web site (index.html) can be launched to offer two buttons ("Side Gate", "Car Gate") which interact with the server.
 From within the network where the RPi is running, the server can be contacted via "localhost:9000".

 A handler (handler.js) handles click events on the buttons and sends requests to the server.